sanskarnavade26/canonical-agent-architecture-python/README.md

 A Python implementation of the **canonical agent architecture**: a while loop with tools.
 This pattern provides a clean, debuggable foundation for building production-ready AI agents.

+> 📘 **Looking for TypeScript?** Check out the [TypeScript implementation](https://github.com/scriptstar/canonical-agent-architecture-typescript) of this same architecture.

 ## What You'll Learn

 - Implement the canonical while loop agent pattern in Python